rust-lang/rfcs/active/0000-zero-cost-coercions.md

-The trait is wired-in to the compiler, and user-defined impls of it are highly restricted as described in the implementation section talking about roles. `coerce()` would coerce between any two types where the target type "is a proper subtype of" the input type.
+The trait is wired-in to the compiler, and user-defined impls of it are highly restricted as described in the implementation section talking about roles. `coerce()` would coerce between any two types where the target type "is a subtype of" the input type.
 Note that `coerce` is never a virtual call, as it is not a method of `Coercible`: `Coercible<T>` doesn't have a vtable, and is considered a built-in "kind" alongside `Copy`, `Send`, etc.